yongchenglow/CS4249Assignment1/README.md

 Ideally, you shouldn't need to edit any of the files under "/external" unless your experimental design requires modifications to the menu implementation.
 Please avoid tweaking parameters of the menu such as color, size etc. To maintain consistency across the class we will use the default parameters as provided in this repository.

 ### Marking Menu
--Popup: Left Mouse Down
+- Popup: Left Mouse Down
--Select: Stroke to leaf node
+- Select: Stroke to leaf node
--Reset: Release Mouse Down
+- Reset: Release Mouse Down
--Note:* Expert user's can make a fast stroke instead of waiting for the manu to pop up.
+- Note:* Expert user's can make a fast stroke instead of waiting for the manu to pop up.
 ### Radial Menu:
--Popup: Right Click
+- Popup: Right Click
--Select: Left Click
+- Select: Left Click
--Reset: Right Click
+- Reset: Right Click

 ### Recommended Browsers
 This repository has been tested on the browsers listed below.
 It is suggested you use Chrome.